mpeeples2008/ArchNetSci/_book/07-beyond-the-book.md

 Although the Brughmans and Peeples (2022) book covers quite a bit, there are areas of network research that we did not have space to cover in detail.
 In this section, we plan to offer additional extended discussions of topics given limited attention in the published book or new topics or methods that come up in the future.

-In this initial version, we provide here an extended discussion of exponential random graph models and how they are implemented in R.
+In this initial version, we provide here an extended discussion of two topics in particular: 1) exponential random graph models and 2) spatial interaction models.

 ## Exponential Random Graph Models (ERGM){#ERGM}